HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.docs.remote.create-dev-container.md

 1. Work with a service defined in an existing, unmodified `docker-compose.yml`.
 2. Create a new `docker-compose.yml` (or make a copy of an existing one) that you use to develop a service.
-3. [[vs.1.7.#extend-your-docker-compose-file-for-development]] to develop the service.
+3. [extend-your-docker-compose-file-for-development](#extend-your-docker-compose-file-for-development) to develop the service.
 4. Use separate VS Code windows to [[vs.1.7.remote.advancedcontainers.connect-multiple-containers]] at once.

 > **Note:** When using Alpine Linux containers, some extensions may not work due to `glibc` dependencies in native code inside the extension.